 There can be a lot of options but some tortoise keepers have limited time and resources to be able to try them all and figure out which one works the best for their pet.

-The comfort of your pet is, of course, your priority and the choice of the substrate will go a long way in ensuring that your pet stays in an environment that is as close to its natural habitat as possible.
+The comfort of your pet is, of course, your priority and the choice of the substrate will go a long way in ensuring that your pet stays happy and healthy in an environment that is as close to its natural habitat.

 No matter the choice you make, it will be in constant communication with the ground, and what it comes in contact with is very important.